|

 and

-is reading the etchings on a palm leaf
+reading the etchings on a palm leaf

 that were first recited by a Rishi

-and his consort Parvati. . .
+and his consort Parvati . . .

-A conversation in which Parvati asks Shiva to tell her the fate of her children,
+to recite the fate of her children,

 which Lord Shiva then does